elgreams/pokemmo-crystal-clear-music-mods/README.md

 # pokemmo-crystal-clear-music-mods
-Mods for PokeMMO that adds music from Crystal Clear
+Mods for PokéMMO that adds music from Crystal Clear

 ### Music Coverage
 Depending on the generation, mods may include: